Almaty: Economy

 Almaty generates approximately 20% of Kazakhstan's GDP (or $36 billion in 2010).
-The city accounts for above 20% of government revenues and 60% of bank credits.
+The city accounts for about 20% of government revenues and 60% of bank credits.
 The nation is the most powerful economically in Central Asia and Almaty is a key financial center.
 It is considered to be a Beta- Global City as of the 2012 GaWC study.

 One of the largest industries in Almaty is finance, and its financial exports make it a large contributor to Kazakhstan's balance of payments.
 Almaty is home to Halyk Bank, which is the largest bank in Central Asia, Kaspi Bank, and other major banks.
 The Kazakhstan Stock Exchange is based in Almaty.

 Almaty is also developing as a regional financial and business centre (RFCA).

 Under construction is the 'Almaty Financial District and Esentai Park'.
 This was designed by T.J.
 Gottesdiener, who designed both 7 World Trade Center in New York City and Tokyo Midtown.
 Its goal is to become the largest business centre in Central Asia.
 Esentai Tower, a 37-floor building in the park, is the tallest mixed-use building in Kazakhstan, housing offices of companies such as Ernst & Young, HSBC and Credit Suisse.
 The first Ritz-Carlton Hotel in Kazakhstan opened in 2013 in Esentai Tower.

 Along with professional services, media companies are concentrated in Almaty.
 The media distribution industry has been growing rapidly since 2006.
 Major broadcasting channels KTK and NTK are based in Almaty, as are several national newspapers.

 There are plans to construct a Western Europe-Western China highway, passing through Almaty.
 A new airport in Almaty expects to handle about 45 million tonnes of cargo each year.
 Air Astana is headquartered in the Air Astana Centre 1 in Almaty.
 Prior to their dissolution, Air Kazakhstan and Kazakhstan Airlines were also headquartered in Almaty.

 The economy of Almaty and Almaty Region continues to grow, and is expected to increase by nearly 6.5 percent per year until 2020.
 To mitigate the rapidly increasing electricity demand caused by this growth, the Kazakh authorities decided to upgrade the power system by building the new transmission line and modernizing the substations.
 The Alma Transmission Project, supported by the World Bank, has helped achieve this goal.